sp3Shree/Playground_projects/Restaurant_ratings_Driver_Analysis/Readme.md

-Analysing driver that impact restaurants ratings using predictive models
+Analysing drivers that impact restaurants ratings using predictive models